Click on a letter above to view the list of gems.

 More Information

 Until recently, Libyan Desert Glass was somewhat controversial.
-They were suspected to be Tektites similar to Moldavite, but were not associated with any meteor crator or impact zone.
+It was suspected to be a Tektite similar to Moldavite, but was not associated with any meteor crator or impact zone.
 Researchers at the Center for Remote Sensing at Boston University have recently discovered a very large impact crater in Egypt 31km in diameter which seems to coincide with the formation of Libyan Desert Glass.
 This crater has been named the Kebira Crater.
 The association of Libyan Desert Glass with this newly discovered crater is tentative and further research still needs to be done.

 Libyan Desert Glass is similar to other Tektites such as Moldavite and Indochinites.
 Tektites may be Meteoric Silica Glass as a result of the impact of a meteor on Earth.
 Tektites are usually found in association with meteor impact craters or suspected ancient craters.
 Their origin is not fully understood.
 The leading theory, the "Meteorite Impact Theory", is that when a meteorite hits the Earth, the heat and pressure of the impact are so great that it causes rock and sand to be fused into glass or Tektites.
 Tektites, like all natural glasses, contain gas bubbles and "swirl" like inclusions.